connervieira/HealthBox-Legacy/METRICS.md

 [kilometers traveled, start time, end time]

 The `on foot distance` metric measures how far the user walked or ran between two stretches of time without outside physical assistance.
-Distance travelled by car, bike, or wheelchair does not belong in this metric.
+Distance traveled by car, bike, or wheelchair does not belong in this metric.
 For sake of precise data, you should try to submit data in smaller time increments, around 5 to 15 minutes.
 However, the start and end time can be hours apart if your tracking method doesn't allow for data this precise.

 `On foot distance` is the measure of the distance traveled unassisted through walking or running in kilometers.
-This does not include distance travelled on bicycles, cars, or other vehicles.
+This does not include distance traveled on bicycles, cars, or other vehicles.

 ### Resting Calories